PixelsCamp/talks/README.md

 #### Relevance

-Is the talk relevant for the PixelsCamp attendance?
-Namely, would it make sense for a bunch of nerds to sit through your talk in the context of a technological event?
+* Is the talk relevant for the PixelsCamp attendance?
+* Does it make sense for a bunch of hard code technical audience to sit through your talk in the context of Pixels Camp?

 Relevance is tricky as it doesn’t necessarily translate to geeky or codable.
 Sometimes interesting talks show up and aren’t even related to technology.

 #### Novelty

-Is it old news?
-Has it been heavily discussed in the past?
+* Is it old news?
+* Has it been heavily discussed in the past?

 Sometimes good talks get rejected because they get old.
-Try to awe the attendees with some fresh insights!
+Try to awe the attendees with fresh insights!

 <br>
 <br>